plentymarkets/plugin-elastic-export-criteo/meta/documents/user_guide_en.md

 			shipping_weight
 		</td>
 		<td>
-			The shipping weigtht of the variation.
+			The weigtht of the variation.
 		</td>
 	</tr>
     <tr>